dwaite/connect/openid-connect-self-issued-v2-1_0.md

     - REQUIRED.
 ID token signing alg values supported.
 Valid values include `RS256`, `ES256`, `ES256K`, and `EdDSA`.
 - request_object_signing_alg_values_supported
     - REQUIRED.
 Request object signing alg values supported.
 Valid values include `none`, `RS256`, `ES256`, `ES256K`, and `EdDSA`.

+Other registration parameters defined in [OpenID.Registration] could be used.
+Examples are explanatory parameters such as policy_uri, tos_uri, and logo_uri.
+If the RP uses more than one Redirection URI, the redirect_uris parameter would be used to register them.
+Finally, if the RP is requesting encrypted responses, it would typically use the jwks_uri, id_token_encrypted_response_alg and id_token_encrypted_response_enc parameters.

+Registration parameter may include decentralized identifier of the RP.

 The following is a non-normative example of RP Registration Metadata Values supported by Self-Issued OP: